STIXProject/stixproject.github.io/about/index.md

 [TAXII](http://taxiiproject.github.io/) (Trusted Automated eXchange of Indicator Information) is the main transport mechanism for cyber threat information represented in STIX.
 Through the use of TAXII services, organizations can share cyber threat information in a secure and automated manner.

-Like STIX, TAXII is led by DHS and the STIX and TAXII communities work closely together (and in fact consist of many of the same people) to ensure that they continue to provide a full stack for sharing threat intelligence.
+The STIX and TAXII communities work closely together (and in fact consist of many of the same people) to ensure that they continue to provide a full stack for sharing threat intelligence.

 #### CybOX

 [CybOX](https://cyboxproject.github.io/) (Cyber Observable eXpression) is a language for describing events of stateful properties ("things") that are observable in the cyber domain.
 STIX leverages CybOX for this purpose, such as in indicator patterns, infrastructure descriptions, and course of action parameters.
-CybOX is also led by DHS and managed by The MITRE Corporation.

-Like STIX, CybOX is led by DHS and the STIX and CybOX communities work closely together (and in fact consist of many of the same people) to ensure that CybOX is valuable independently as well as supports the use cases required by STIX.
+The STIX and CybOX communities work closely together (and in fact consist of many of the same people) to ensure that CybOX is valuable independently, as well as supports the use cases required by STIX.

 #### MAEC

 [MAEC](https://maecproject.github.io/) (Malware Attribute Enumeration and Classification) is a language for describing malware behavior and the results of a malware analysis.
 STIX leverages MAEC via the TTP construct for this purpose, and additionally both STIX and MAEC use CybOX.

-Like STIX, MAEC is led by DHS and the STIX, MAEC, and CybOX communities work closely together (and in fact consist of many of the same people) to ensure that the combination of the three specifications can interoperate and support both individual and combined usages.
-The STIX and MAEC teams have together produced a whitepaper describing how to [characterize malware across MAEC and STIX](/about/Characterizing_Malware_MAEC_and_STIX_v1.0.pdf)
+While MAEC is led by DHS, the STIX, CybOX, and MAEC communities work closely together (and in fact consist of many of the same people) to ensure that the combination of the three specifications can interoperate and support both individual and combined usages.
+The STIX and MAEC teams have together produced a whitepaper describing how to [characterize malware across MAEC and STIX](/about/Characterizing_Malware_MAEC_and_STIX_v1.0.pdf).

 #### CAPEC
 STIX can utilize [Common Attack Pattern Enumeration and Classification](https://capec.mitre.org/) (CAPEC™) for structured characterization of tactics, techniques, and procedures (TTP) attack patterns through use of the CAPEC schema extension.